gapitio/ga-component/README.md

 ## getElementConfig

 This is another useful function to further customize your elements.
 Given the components id & idSuffix it will return each given element.
-Depending on what you do you can customize as you would like but, the base function may override it.
+You can customize the elements as you would like, but the `gaHandler` function may override it.

 ```ts
 import { getElementConfig } from "@gapit/ga-component";